-STUDENTS WITH DISABILITIES: If you have a medical situation that might affect your progress in this class, please contact me via email or come to see me during office hours or by appointment.
+STUDENTS WITH DISABILITIES: If you have a medical situation that might affect your progress in this class, please contact me via email or come to see me during office hours (MW 5:30PM to 6:00PM at C164) or by appointment.
 If you need course modifications, adaptations, or accommodations because of a disability, I can refer you to our Disability Resource Center (DRC).
 If you prefer, you may contact them directly by going to B132 or by calling 425.564.2498 or TTY 425.564.4110.
 Information is also available on their website at http://bellevuecollege.edu/drc/

 OTHER INFORMATION: Please do not hesitate to contact me if you have any questions or concerns about the class.
-I will strive to return your email within 24 hours in weekdays and within 48 hours on weekend (from 3:00PM Friday through Sunday).
+I will strive to return your email within 24 hours in weekdays and within 48 hours on weekend (from 4:00PM Friday through Sunday).
 I am also available to meet with you on campus.
 You are welcome to see me during office hours or email me to arrange a meeting time.